infinitizon/.netcoresteps/README.md

   - Click on the option with the LTS and install
 3. You may need postman
   - Go to https://www.postman.com/downloads/ to get Postman
+4. Open VSCode at the project root you are working on, then...
+  - Install extensions...C#, C# extensions, Nuget Package Manager,

+5. Go to File -> Settings
+   - Search for Exclude in the search box, Click on Files, Click 'Add Pattern', Add pattern '**/bin' and '**obj'

+6. Open terminal in code and type dotnet run